Chloe Sweeting - Principal

 DIP HE, BA HONS, PGCSE, QTS

 Mark trained at Northern School of Contemporary Dance and furthered his training at Laban and in the Transitions Dance Company.
 He then featured in Matthew Bourne’s highly acclaimed adaptation of Swan Lake, which was a resident production in the West End of London and toured Internationally.
-Mark and his fellow cast of all-male swans were also featured in the final scene of the Billy Elliot film.
+Mark and his fellow cast of all-male swans.
 Mark has since worked as a free lance teacher delivering BTEC, GCSE and Degree level dance courses.
-He has worked closely with the Hull and East Riding youth dance provision and supported young dancers in developing dance to a professional level.
+He has worked closely with the Hull and East Riding youth dance provision and currently delivers on the degree level at SLP supporting young dancers in developing dance to a professional level.

 Along side our Thursday evening adult ballet class, the legendary Margaret Watson will be delivering an adult ballet class on a Tuesday morning.
 Margaret started dancing at age 11 in 1956 at Irene Curtis dance school.
 Margaret worked as a chorus girl for Jack Gillam in pantos and reviews.
 She took her Associate teaching exam with the BATD.
 Margaret started her first dance school in 1959 at St. Saviour's Church Hall in Stoneferry.
 She produced her first pantomime in 1960, Roland playing the Dame.
 This was a huge success and became an annual event for the next 14 years.
 The adults became 'The Watsonian Concert Party' giving song and dances performances throughout Hull and East Riding.
 Margaret continued her teacher training with Aida Sutton in Doncaster and became a Fellow and Examiner of the BATD and a licensed RAD teacher resulting in her becoming a licentiate of the ISTD and affiliated to the IDTA.
 Margaret worked alongside Mark Pearce in the Leap Dance Company and had a number of years with Adult Education, teaching ballet, tap and Jazz classes.
 She then worked as a Fractional Ballet Lecturer at Hull College.
 Eventually Margaret decided to retire gracefully but continued to teach adult ballet classes until a broken arm put her work on hold.